braedeningersoll/haab_movies/source/angelapicks.rst

 **MPAA Rating:** Rated PG-13 for sexual content

 HAAB Review: Must Love Dogs is my go to movie when I have recently broken up with a boyfriend.
-As a woman in her mid-forties, I apricate the storyline from the aspect of an older dating generation.
-When I first saw this movie the dating world had just been introduced to online profiles.
+As a woman in her mid-forties, I appreciate the storyline from the aspect of an older dating generation.
+When I first saw this movie the dating world had shifted online.
 How, Prospective men and woman can decide by looks alone if they feel someone would be compatible.
 The movie is so realistic it highlights how Mr. right can be right under your nose but you still choose Mr. wrong a few times first.

 Check out the trailer for `Must Love Dogs`_!